MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-gateway-server.md

 2. In the **Administrator: Command Prompt** window, navigate to the local drive that hosts the Operations Manager installation media.

 3. Navigate to the directory where the .msi file is located, enter the name of the .msi file, and then press ENTER.

+Select the required tab to run the Operations Manager Gateway Windows Installer and install the gateway server:

 # [Install the gateway server](#tab/InstallGatewayServer)